Homepage > Project > Sponge City > Text

 Through Regenerative Design and by changing landforms, the natural process of plant adaptation and community evolution is introduced to transform a former deserted shooting range used as a garbage dump, into a low maintenance urban park; providing diverse nature’s services for the city including containing and purifying storm water; improving the saline-alkali soil, providing opportunities for environmental education and creating a cherished aesthetic experience.

-2. Site Situation and Challenge
+2. Objective and Challenge

 This is a park of twenty-two hectares (fifty-four acres) in the northern coastal city of Tianjin, China.
 Rapid urbanization had changed a peripheral shooting range into a garbage dump and drainage sink for urban storm water; the site was heavy polluted, littered, deserted, and surrounded with slums and temporary rickety structures, which had been torn down before the design was commissioned.
 The soil is quite saline and alkaline.
 Densely populated at the south and east boundaries, the site is bounded on the west and north sides by a highway and an overpass.